 This is the last train of the day.

 Find all the dates and times for this journey

 3 h 13 m

 Trains per day

-Travel on different types of DB trains, including the ICE (Intercity Express), IC (Intercity), EC (Eurocity), IRE (Interregio-Express), RE (Regional Express) and RB (Regionalbahn), on its routes, which differ in terms of comfort and the time needed to travel.
-For example, while bathrooms are standard, services like onboard restaurants or free WiFi are only available on certain trains.
+Deutsche Bahn (DB) is the main provider of train services in Germany, making on average 40,000 journeys per day.
+A special feature of Deutsche Bahn is its wide range of ticket types, savings offers including Super Saver, Saver, and Flexible fares and discount cards like the Bahncard 25, 50 and 100, which you can also use for your train to Munich from Frankfurt am Main.
+DB uses different types of trains such as the ICE (Intercity Express), IC (Intercity), EC (Eurocity), IRE (Interregio-Express), RE (Regional Express) and RB (Regionalbahn) on its routes, which differ in terms of comfort and the time required to travel.
+For example, while bathrooms are standard amenities, services like an onboard restaurant or free WiFi are only available on certain trains.

 Trains offer a fast, reliable, and extremely comfortable way to make the journey from Frankfurt am Main to Munich, with numerous departures every day of the year.
 In fact, travelers can choose from 19-20 direct weekday services, and 10 departures on Saturdays and Sundays.
 Journey times won't be too long, averaging around three hours 15 minutes, and trains run straight into Munich Hauptbahnhof.